Decentralized Differentially Private Without-Replacement Stochastic Gradient Descent: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this work, the scenario in which multiple nodes (with limited training samples) collaboratively learn a global model is studied.
-Two decentralized differentially private SGD algorithms are proposed and both privacy and convergence analysis are provided.
-In addition, simulations are conducted to verify the analysis and the effectiveness of the proposed algorithms.
-On the other hand, since we only consider the cases in which the objective functions are convex, differentially private non-convex optimization problems remain our future work.
+A decentralized differentially private without-replacement SGD algorithm is proposed, and both privacy and convergence analysis are provided.
+Extensive simulations are conducted to demonstrate the effectiveness of the proposed algorithm.
+Since we only consider the cases in which the objective functions are convex, differentially private non-convex optimization problems remain our future work.

 \appendices